Brazilian-Institute-of-Robotics/doogie_simulator/README.md

 ### Building from Source

+If you haven't installed [ROS] yet, please check [Ubuntu install of ROS Kinetic](http://wiki.ros.org/kinetic/Installation/Ubuntu).
+Desktop-Full Install is the recommended one in order to work with this repository.

 #### Building

-In order to build **doogie_simulator**, its necessary build its dependencie [doogie_base].
-But first, lets create a catkin workspace.
+First, lets create a catkin workspace.

-    mkdir -p catkin_ws/src
+    mkdir -p ~/catkin_ws/src

-Now, clone the [doogie_base] repository inside your workspace source.
+**doogie_simulator** have dependence on [doogie_base] stack.
+So let's clone it inside our workspace source.

-	cd catkin_workspace/src
+	cd ~/catkin_workspace/src
 	git clone http://github.com/doogie-mouse/doogie_base.git

 Then, clone **doogie_simulator** also in your workspace source.